 “Amazing Grace” is 87 minutes of pure joy.
 No matter who you are, any one of any age, race, or religion, this film of a 1972 recording session in a small church in Los Angeles, will lift your spirit to the sky.
 Aretha Franklin, still in her 20’s and one of the top recording artists in the world, returns to the music of her youth to record what is still the number one gospel album of all time.
 A young filmmaker named Sidney Pollack was there to record it.
 But for a number of reasons, including an audio track that was not in sync with the visual, it was never shown to audiences.

 Now it is here.
 Ms. Franklin barely says a word.
 Her father does, though, as does another preacher, James Cleveland.
 Other than that, it is just music, one of the greatest voices in history singing the church music she grew up with, accompanied by a choir led by Alexander Hamilton (that is his name), whose conducting is a movie of its own.

 “UglyDolls” is less a movie than an infomercial for the plush Hasbro toys designed to be “ugly” in a commercially cute, lovable way.
 Unfortunately, the script is not particularly cute or lovable, just a muddled story with lukewarm musical numbers that takes pieces from better films like “Toy Story,” “Monsters Inc.,” “The LEGO Movie,” “Smallfoot,” “Trolls,” and all those other stories about how we should appreciate our own kinds of beauty and the individuality of those around us.
 It’s not bad.
 It’s just not very good.

-Rated R for language throughout, some drug use and sexual content
+Rated R for violence and language throughout, some sexual references and brief graphic nudity

 A theme of the movie